 Gifted students would be identified from assessments completed throughout the year which would include IAR, Maps, Aimsweb, and SAT.
 The district offers honors coursework beginning in junior high.
 Once in high school, several honors courses, dual credit and advanced placement courses are offered.
 The dual credit program is run with Kishwaukee Community College.
 Our high school also offer two separate programs for students to develop talents.
 One is the Open Program in which students must apply for the program prior to their sophomore year.
 This program is aligned more with a college class curriculum in which student create a project that is the focus of their course for the semester.
 Formal presentations are made a the end of the semester and students are in charge of their education.
-OFIs also has an entrepreneur program where students work during the year to get their own business launched by the end of the year.
+OHS also has an entrepreneur program where students work during the year toget their own business launched by the end of the year.
 Students create their business plan, make formal pitches to formal investors and local community business for support, and the hope is the student has an up and running business by the end of the school year.
+High School students can also self-select into honors credit in all core classes.
+This is done by completing extension activities within the general education setting.
+In addition, OHS offers five AP courses for students to take across the core areas, and AP Spanish, AP Computer Science and AP Art.

-Response from the FY20 Consolidated District Plan. gifted students would be identified from assessments completed throughout the year which would include IAR, Maps, Aimsweb, and SAT.
+Gifted students would be identified from assessments completed throughout the year which would include IAR, Maps, Aimsweb, and SAT.
 The district offers honors coursework beginning in junior high.
 Once in high school, several honors courses, dual credit and advanced placement courses are offered.
 The dual credit program is run with Kishwaukee Community College.
 Our high school also offer two separate programs for students to develop talents.
 One is the Open Program in which students must apply for the program prior to their sophomore year.
 This program is aligned more with a college class curriculum in which student create a project that is the focus of their course for the semester.
 Formal presentations are made a the end of the semester and students are in charge of their education.
 OHS also has an entrepreneur program where students work during the year to get their own business launched by the end of the year.
-Students create their business plan, make formal pitches to formal investors and local community business for support, and the hope is the student has an up and running business by the end of the school year.
+Students content y business for support, and the hope is the student has an up and runnal picheses by the end of the school year.